bmfukushima/KatanaWidgets/MultiTools/NodeColorRegistryTab/README.md

 # Node Color Registry Tab
-The NodeColorRegistryTab creates a new tab in Katana that will allow you to set up custom node color presets.
+The Node Color Registry Tab creates a new tab in Katana that will allow you to set up custom node color presets.
 When a new node is created in Katana, it will check to see if this node type exists in the current presets file which is located on the root node (Project Settings) at `KatanaBebop.NodeColorRegistry`.